 Figure 14 shows the sequence of events that make up a HOWFS exposure.
-The sequence is exactly the same as for a science exposure, except that the sequencer script activates the HOWFS image analysis system after the exposure has completed; this system then processes the data and makes available the HOWFS coefficients, which are then forwarded to the TCS.
+The sequence is the same as for a science exposure, except that the sequencer script activates the HOWFS image analysis system after the exposure has completed; this system then processes the data and makes available the HOWFS coefficients, which are then forwarded to the TCS.
+Relevant information such as the telescope elevation and M1 temperature are obtained from the TCS via a call to "tifGetFitsStart" before the exposure begins (as shown in Figure 13).
 The raw HOWFS data can be archived by the Data Flow System.